Dealing With Under Achievers

 Very Poor Manners

-Complete and utter underachiever has the poorest manners ever existed.
-Starting from being constantly late when people spend hours waiting for them.
+Complete and utter underachievers have the poorest manners in existence.
+Starting with being constantly late where people spend hours waiting for them.
 They never pay their gratitude towards those who help them or give presents.
-They don’t care much about commitments forgetting to go through with anything they promised to do for somebody.
+They don’t care much about commitments and forgetting to go through with anything they promised to do for somebody.

 An underachiever cannot pathologically manage his time properly to be more productive.
-He always delays going through with commitments, runs late failing all the deadlines possible.
+He always delays going through with commitments, not punctual and fails every possible deadline.
 He can have all the tasks in the world on his schedule but still keep his cool giving into his favourite state of procrastination.

 Set Incremental Goals